HMFH Selected for Feasibility Study at the Franklin Elementary School in Newton

 own practice.”

-HMFH Architects is a design firm known for its community-based approach, user-centric design, and
+HMFH Architects is a design firm known for its community-based approach, user-centric design, and healthy, sustainable buildings.
+A certified Women-Owned Business, HMFH designs for public school districts, independent schools, universities, and community and public-realm clients.

 “I am deeply grateful for HMFH’s partnership with the BAC in recognition of our longstanding commitment to diversifying the design field.
 The establishment of the HMFH Scholarship will serve to advance our shared vision of a more diverse, equitable, and inclusive world for generations to come.”